Playoff format: Best-of-five playoff

-From 2005 to 2024, the Women's National Basketball Association (WNBA) used a best-of-five format for its championship series; 2025 & hereafter will be best-of-seven.
+From 2005 to 2024, the Women's National Basketball Association (WNBA) used a best-of-five format for its championship series; since 2025, best-of-seven.
 The league semifinals matched this format starting in 2016.

-In its inaugural 2023-24 season the Professional Women's Hockey League used the best-of-five format for the Walter Cup playoffs.
+In its inaugural 2023-24 season the Professional Women's Hockey League used the best-of-five format for the Walter Cup playoffs, the semifinals & the world championship.
+Come 2027, there'll be a third round like this, starting with the conference semifinals.

 Historically, most European domestic basketball leagues have used a best-of-five format in their championship series.
 The main long-standing exceptions are the Israeli and French leagues, which have historically used one-off finals, the Adriatic League (former Yugoslavia), which has changed from a one-off final to a best-of-three final back to a one-off final in recent years, and the Lithuanian, Polish and Turkish leagues, which use a best-of-seven format.
 Italy has gone to a best-of-seven final effective with its 2008–09 season.
 The Euroleague quarterfinal round expanded to best-of-five from best-of-three starting in the 2008–09 season.
 France changed its final from a one-off match to a best-of-five series in 2012–13.

 The Ashes, a cricket series played between Australia and England is a five-match series.
 If the series is tied, the team holding the trophy keeps until the next series.
 Most test cricket matches are played under this format, but others extend up to seven matches.
 Test cricket is typically hosted by one team throughout the entire series.
 While series such as this have five matches, it is not exactly "best-of-five", as draws and other results, are possible.